mschwingen/hardware/i2c-slave/README.md

 can use an Arduino Nano.
 Otherwise, it is probably best to use a board that can be powered from the host you are testing.

-I designed a small PCB with an ATmega88 that is powered from the host, so it will run at any voltage that is supported by the MCU.
+I designed a small PCB ([Kicad Project](hardware/)) with an ATmega88 that is powered from the host, so it will run at any voltage that is supported by the MCU.
 Below 3.3V, the LEDs will probably not work.